theok3462/DreamTeam/README.md

-At the top of that file, find:

-public static void main(String\[] args)

-Click the green ▶ Run button next to it.
+Click the green ▶ RUN button next to the main method

-The Chess Game GUI window will open.
+Enjoy the game!

-🖥️ Option 2 — Run From Command Prompt (Windows)
+🖥️ OPTION 2 — Run from Windows Terminal

-Open Command Prompt.
+Open Command Prompt

-Go to your project folder:
+Navigate to the project folder: